asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/Exchanging-Device-and-Mailbox-State-Using-PJSIP.md

 This builds upon the initial configuration for instance #2 but adds filtering of received events.
 Only device state events relating to PJSIP endpoints will be accepted.
 As well only mailbox state events for mailboxes starting with 1000 will be accepted.

-!!! note
+/// note
-    This configuration is not ideal as the publishing instance (instance #1) will still send state changes for devices and mailboxes that instance #2 does not care about, thus wasting bandwidth.
+This configuration is not ideal as the publishing instance (instance
+#1) will still send state changes for devices and mailboxes that

-[//]: # (end-note)
+instance #2 does not care about, thus wasting bandwidth.
+///

 Fresh Startup
 -------------